ivan-bausov/bstruct/README.md

 $ bstruct --watch test.bstruct
 ```
 to watch and compile test.ctdl file into test.html and test.scss files.
 Use **.bstruct** extension for your B:STRUCT files to compile.
 **Note!** The executable bin file for B:STRUCT watcher is placed in **bin** folder of bstruct node module directory.
-If **bstruct** command does not work after the installation by default, try to add this directory to your PATH or create a symlink inside your bin folder.
+If **bstruct** command does not work after the installation by default, you can try install bstruct globally or try to add this directory to your PATH (recommended) or create a symlink inside your bin folder.

 Inside the B:STRUCT repo you can build production version by executing ``$ grunt build`` task.
 Watcher executable will be placed into production/bin directory.